 For instance, the Sport has 17.4 mph, while the Pro and Max variants have 19.9 and 20+ mph top speeds, according to the NIU’s website.

-However, we noticed the e-scooter’s top speed is slightly lower than advertised and performs averagely than other scooters in its category.
+However, I noticed the e-scooter’s top speed is slightly lower than advertised.

-You should also note that the scooters’ top speeds are regulated by their three gear modes, i.e., the pedestrian, eco-save, sport, and customized gear modes.
+You should also note that the scooters’ top speeds are regulated by their speed modes, i.e., the pedestrian, eco-save, sport, and customized speed modes.
 The last mode allows riders to customize the scooter’s top speed to their preference through the NIU’s app.

 Battery and Range